silentorb/marloth-story/books/fairytale/part3.md

 Nighttime.
 It was very dark.
 The moon and stars were shrouded in cloud, and the city had few streetlamps.
 But there were several lights moving about the orphanage, both inside and out.
 These were the lamps of men;
-men who are searching the orphanage grounds.
+men searching the orphanage grounds.

 "I found someone!" a voice called out from the yard at the side of the house.
 The voice was answered by other voices, and before long the